-New York is a no-fault state when it comes to car accidents, which means that insurance laws require every automobile insurance policy driver to provide personal injury protection coverage for their vehicle.
+New York is a no-fault state when it comes to car accidents, which means that insurance laws require every driver to provide PIP automobile insurance coverage for themselves and their vehicle.
 This coverage allows all victims to obtain benefits after a collision regardless of who was at fault.
 (There are several exclusions from No-Fault coverage.
 These include intoxicated drivers, drivers who stole the vehicle, and uninsured drivers.
 We can confirm whether your circumstances trigger no-fault coverage for you if you call us to discuss your case.

 No-fault claims must be filed within 30 days of the accident.
 Filing after this deadline could lead to a reduction or even a complete loss of benefits.
 Victims must also submit any medical bills or other supporting evidence by this deadline (or as they arrive).
 The insurer will not cover costs without this documentation.

 Explore Our Firm’s Other Legal Services

 Beyond assessing your options and explaining how state laws will affect your case, our firm takes a comprehensive approach to legal representation.
 From the moment you hire us, our team will take over the case and begin moving through the following steps:

-- Keeping track of and addressing in a timely and proper manner every deadline in your case and letting you know when developments occur
+- Keeping track of every deadline in your case and letting you know when developments occur

 - Compiling evidence from our investigation and building it into a solid case for financial recovery, whether it is for an insurance claim or a lawsuit.